 The GPA for a year is calculated by averaging the quality points for courses taken that year and dividing that by the number of courses taken that year.
-The cumulative GPA for a student is calculated by averaging the quality points for high school courses taken for that year and all prior years (including high school level courses that a student may have taken in middle school and in approved summer courses) and dividing that by the total number of those courses.
+The cumulative GPA is calculated by averaging the quality points for high school courses taken for that year and all prior years (including high school level courses that a student may have taken in middle school and in approved summer courses) and dividing that by the total number of those courses.

 With regard to rank using the GPA, students are first considered for the distinction of Summa Cum Laude, based on the cumulative GPA to that point in their high school career.
-Summa Cum Laude is considered the highest level of academic performance and students with that distinction share the class rank of 1st.
-Rank order below Summa Cum Laude is then determined by exact GPA level, with the highest GPA below Summa Cum Laude being ranked with a number one more than the total number of students at Summa Cum Laude (e.g. If there are 4 students at Summa Cum Laude and ranked 1st, then the students with the highest GPA that is not Summa Cum Laude would be ranked 5th).
+Summa Cum Laude is considered the highest level of academic performance and students with that distinction will be recognized.